Pamac 10, A Quick Overview Of The Main Improvements

-First of all, the graphical interface got completely overhauled.
-The menu at the left got replaced by a dropdown list.
+The graphical interface was completely overhauled.
+A dropdown list replaced the menu at the left.
 This changes the way we navigate in Pamac a lot.

-Indeed, unfortunately, “Linux never needs to reboot” is not quite true.
-There is several pieces of software that will require a system reboot for the update to take effect.
-Examples include the Linux kernel, systemd, GPU drivers, etc. If something like this get upgraded, Pamac will give a warning that the system needs to be rebooted.
+So, if something like this gets upgraded, Pamac will warn that the system needs to be rebooted.
 Of course, you are not forced to reboot immediately.
 You choose when you want to do it.
-Pamac only indicates you that you have to do it.
+Pamac only indicates that you have to do it.

 Bobby Borisov